Opportunity Solution Tree

 Opportunity Solution Trees (OSTs) are a structured approach to discovery work in product management.
 The OST helps product teams identify, prioritize, and explore opportunities that align with their overarching goals.
 At its core, the OST is a visual representation of potential solutions linked to specific problems or opportunities.
 This structure enables teams to focus on the highest-impact ideas, ensuring their solutions are directly tied to well-defined objectives and measurable outcomes.

-OSTs act as containers for Timebook’s discovery objects: and .
-Additionally, each OST container can be organized around a , bridging the strategy and discovery together.
+OSTs act as containers for Timebook’s discovery objects: Opportunities and Solutions.
+Additionally, each OST container can be organized around a Key Result, bridging the strategy and discovery together.
 This approach enables teams to visually map and manage the progression from high-level objectives to tested solutions, ensuring that each discovery effort remains aligned with organizational strategy.

 This layout seems the most natural in this context, as it visually represents the branching relationships between discovery objects, starting from the desired outcome as the root.